dimitardanailov/ddanailov/AsianAbsolute/Job.md

 ## What to expect from us

-  - You'll be joining the team of Project Mangers, one Software Architect.
-A healthy combination of business savvy and software people.
+  - You'll be joining the (remote working) team of Project Mangers and a Software Architect.
+A healthy combination of business savvy and software people. ???

 ## We offer you

+  - Flexibility in working time and place
   - A good salary
   - There is also the option to work from home
   - Very interesting projects